Stock events for TMC the metals co., Inc. (TMC)

 TMC’s Geographic footprint

-TMC the metals co., Inc. is headquartered in Vancouver, British Columbia, Canada.
-Its primary operational focus is the Clarion-Clipperton Zone (CCZ) in the Pacific Ocean, approximately 1,300 nautical miles southwest of San Diego, California.
-The company holds exploration and commercial rights in three polymetallic nodule contract areas within the CCZ, sponsored by the Republics of Nauru, Tonga, and Kiribati.
+TMC's primary operational focus is the Clarion Clipperton Zone (CCZ) of the Pacific Ocean, approximately 1,300 nautical miles southwest of San Diego, California.
+TMC holds exploration and commercial rights in two polymetallic nodule contract areas within the CCZ through agreements with Nauru, Tonga, and Kiribati, covering approximately 224,533 square kilometers.
+The company's corporate headquarters are in Vancouver, British Columbia, Canada.

 TMC Corporate Image Assessment